-Joint petitions in Nevada are the quickest way that a couple can pursue an uncontested Nevada divorce.
+Joint petitions in Nevada are the quickest way you can pursue an uncontested Nevada divorce.

-As long as the two people agree on every detail of their separation, they may be able to get divorced in as early as ten (10) days from filing the petition.
-And the judge will typically sign off on it without requiring a hearing.
+As long as you and your spouse agree on every detail of your separation, you may be able to get divorced within a week or two from filing the petition.
+The judge will typically sign off on it without requiring a hearing.

 In this article, our Las Vegas family law attorneys discuss joint petitions in Nevada divorce cases.

-A joint petition is when a separating couple that agrees on all the terms of their split file the same divorce paperwork (“petition”).
-Joint petitions also go by the names “uncontested divorce,” “joint divorce,” “two-signature divorce”, and “collaborative divorce.”
+A joint petition is when you and your spouse agree on all the terms of your split and file the same divorce paperwork (“petition”).
+Joint petitions also go by the names

 - division of debts;

-- child custody in Nevada (legal and physical) and Nevada child visitation schedules;
+- child custody (legal and physical custody) and child visitation schedules;

-- Nevada alimony payments and how long spousal support will last;
+- alimony payments and how long spousal support will last;

 - health insurance for children; and

-- name changes in Nevada (such as reclaiming a maiden name)
+- name changes, such as reclaiming a maiden name

 Advantages of uncontested divorces are that they are:

-- cheap – just the cost of court filing, which varies by jurisdiction;
+- cheap – just the cost of the court filing, which varies by jurisdiction;

 - easy – there is minimal paperwork to complete;

-- autonomous – the divorcing parties and not judges call all the shots; and
+- autonomous – you and not judge call all the shots;

-- quick – divorces can be completed in as little as 10 days (see our article, How fast can I get a divorce in Nevada?
+- quick – divorces can be completed in a short amount of time (see our article, How fast can I get a divorce in Nevada?); and

 Disadvantages of uncontested divorces are the following:

-- the parties give up their right to file an appeal;
+- you give up your right to file an appeal (“appeal waiver”);

-- the parties give up their right to have a judge make findings (such as what is a fair division of assets); and
+- you give up your right to have a judge make findings of fact (such as what is a fair division of assets); and

-- if the parties have complicated estates, it may be difficult to articulate all the terms of divorce in a fill-in-the-blank joint petition
+- if you have complicated estates, it may be difficult to articulate all the terms of your divorce in a fill-in-the-blank joint petition.

-Anyone considering divorce is advised to consult with an attorney to help him/her decide whether an uncontested divorce is in his/her best interest.
-It is always recommended that divorcing couples hire an attorney to compose or at least review their paperwork.
+It is always recommended that you hire an attorney to compose or at least review your paperwork.
 However, an attorney is not necessary to achieve a joint divorce.2

 There are three main steps to filing a two-signature divorce petition:

-- Fill out the paperwork.
-It varies by court, but it typically includes the petition itself as well as:
+- Fill out the paperwork and get it notarized.
+It varies by court, but it typically includes the following documents:

 - File the paperwork with the court.
 The procedure varies by court, but it can typically be done online, through the mail, or in person.
 There is also a filing fee that varies by court.
 In Clark County, the fee is $299.

-- Submit the decree to the judge after the clerk files the petition.
+- Submit the divorce decree to the judge after the clerk’s office files the petition.
 The divorce will be final once this decree gets filed with the court.

 Several Nevada counties provide online detailed step-by-step instructions and court forms for filing joint petitions:

-Remember that it is always advised that people consult with an attorney before filing any paperwork.3
+Remember that it is always advised you consult with an attorney before filing any divorce papers.3

 A mediation session can be costly but is still usually cheaper than a drawn-out contested divorce.
-And mediation still affords the parties more control as opposed to a divorce trial, where the judge’s decision is final.
+Plus, mediation still affords you more control as opposed to a divorce trial, where the judge’s decision is final.

 Call a Nevada family law attorney…

 Are you considering filing for divorce in Nevada?
 We understand how taxing it can be emotionally and financially.
-We are here to help you through this transition as painlessly as possible.
+Our Las Vegas, NV divorce attorneys are here to help you through this transition as painlessly as possible.

-- Filing for Divorce Together, Family Law Help Center, Legal Aid of Southern Nevada.
+- Filing for Divorce Together, Family Law Self-Help Center, Legal Aid of Southern Nevada.